optixx/userlike-chatbot/README.md

-This is a simple chat bot you can use with the www.userlike.com live chat
+This is a simple chat bot that you can use with the www.userlike.com live chat

 **Get Started**

-1. Create an account at www.userlike.com
+1. Create an account at https://www.userlike.com
-2. Create a new operator for you bot
+2. Add a new operator to you setup https://www.userlike.com/en/dashboard/config/operator/add
-3. Remeber user name and password for this operator
+3. Remember the username and password of this operator, which we will use later.

 **Install Bot**

-1. Install node.js
+1. Install node.js  (Not using OSX?
+Take a look here https://nodejs.org/en/download/package-manager/)

    ```brew install node```